DanielMFernandes/CCNA_Course_Notes/Course_Notes/SYSLOG.md

 - Even if `logging monitor level` is enabled, by default SYSLOG messages will not be displayed when connected via Telnet or SSH
 - For the messages to be displayed, you must use the following command:
     - `R1# terminal monitor`
-- The command must be used **every time you connect to the DEVICE via Telnet or SSH**
+- The command must be used **every time you connect to the device via Telnet or SSH**

 LOGGING SYNCHRONOUS